tmdautov/frontend-interview-cheatsheet/README.md

 **`<script defer>`**

 The defer attribute fetches the script parallel to HTML parsing but delays its execution until after HTML parsing is complete.
 This ensures that the script and DOM work as intended.

+### Difference between reset.css and normalize.css

+`reset.css` and `normalize.css` are CSS files that improve cross-browser consistency in HTML element styling, but they use different approaches.

+**reset.css**

+`reset.css` removes all built-in browser styling.
+Standard HTML elements like headings, paragraphs, and lists will appear unstyled and look the same in every browser, providing a clean slate for further styling.

+This means you have to define all the styles for HTML elements explicitly.

+**normalize.css**

+`normalize.css` makes built-in browser styling consistent across different browsers but does not remove them entirely.
+It preserves useful default styles rather than "unstyling" everything.